MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation-fabric.md

 * Deploy multiple pipelines at the same time.

 * Cascade depending on pipeline deployments.
-If you have content that's connected across pipelines, you can make sure some pipelines are deployed before others.
+If you have content connected across pipelines, you can make sure some pipelines are deployed before others.

 ## Prerequisites

-To work with deployment pipeline APIs you need the following:
+To work with deployment pipeline APIs, you need the following prerequisites:

 * The same [prerequisites you need to use deployment pipelines](./get-started-with-deployment-pipelines.md#prerequisites).
 * A Microsoft Entra token for Fabric service.
 Use that token in the authorization header of the API call.
 For information about how to get a token, see Fabric API quickstart.

 You can use the REST APIs without PowerShell, but the scripts in this article use PowerShell.
-To run the scripts, you need to install the following:
+To run the scripts, you need to install the following programs:

 * [PowerShell](/powershell/scripting/install/installing-powershell)
 * [Azure PowerShell Az module](/powershell/azure/install-azure-powershell)